Patch Download Failure - "SSL Exception"

 - You will have to download the patches manually and store it the local patch store.

-- You can identify the patch name of the missing patch and the download URL by clicking on the missing patch ID from here: Desktop Central web console -> Patch Mgmt -> Patches -> Missing patches.
+- You can identify the patch name of the missing patch and the download URL by clicking on the missing patch ID from here: Endpoint Central web console -> Patch Mgmt -> Patches -> Missing patches.

 - Download the patch manually from the respective vendor's website and save it in the patch store.